 The blank page symbolizes the time and space that we have.
 It is the environment in which writing will take place.
 It is the empty reality that we are going to occupy is where we are going to install or develop.
 When the subject is faced with a blank page, very deep sensations are mobilized that at an unconscious level can evoke from nothing to the impulse or the urge to organize the world.

 The answer, whether it be drawing or telling a story, will represent the treatment that this subject has with the world, his way of inhabiting it, his way of knowing it, his way of adjusting.
-In short, the white sheet would represent the living space.
+In short, the white page would represent the living space.

 The act of writing is an expression of SELF.
-And The way each person occupies that space on the sheet of paper indicates:
+The way each person occupies that space on the sheet of paper indicates:

 - How you feel.

 - Level of objectivity